geeksambhu/geeksambhu.github.io/til.md

 layout: post
 comments: true
 permalink: "/til/"
-description: |-
+description: Day to day solutions to common problems of a programmer while in a job.
-  Day to day notes and tricks on solving daily problems whilst programming,Collection of useful tricks on  python, bash, node.js and javascript and anything about programming and technology
+  Collection of tips and tricks on Python, JavaScript, bash, command line and everything I learnt.
 ---

 -------------------------------------------------------------------------------